Welcome to project LIB(e)RO!

 2. Transnational Project Meeting in Passau: On 23rd and 24th of November, 2017, the LIB(e)RO project partners met in Passau.
 Together, they discussed the structure and contents of the platform and decided upon nexts steps regarding the implementation of the project.
 During the next months, contents will be uploaded onto the platform, which will then be ready for the starting of the testing phase in late spring 2018.
 During this testing phase the LIB(e)RO learning platform will then be used and evaluated in the actual work with librarians and refugees in libraries.

-LIB(e)RO in action: On 3rd November, 2017, Ursula Liebmann from komm.bib will present LIB(e)RO as a Best Practice example at the annual symposium of libraries in Lower Austria.
-You can find more information on the symposium's programme as well as the online registration form following on the website of the Servicestelle Treffpunkt Bibliothek.
+LIB(e)RO in action: On 3rd November, 2017, Ursula Liebmann from komm.bib presented LIB(e)RO as a Best Practice example at the annual symposium of libraries in Lower Austria.
+You can find more information on the symposium's programme on the website of the Servicestelle Treffpunkt Bibliothek.

 LIB(e)RO in action: On 5th and 6th October, 2017, the DVPW (German Political Science Association) Section on Political Science and Civic Education held a conference on "Protest and Participation" in Münster.
 During this conference, Marielle Ratter gave a presentation on project LIB(e)RO and reflected upon the opportunities and challenges of digital civic education offers for refugees.
 More information on the conference is available on the Website University of Münster.